This post may contain affiliate links. Please see my disclosure policy for details.

 How much does it cost to visit the White Temple in Thailand?

-Entrance is absolutely free.
+The entrance is absolutely free.

 However, you can donate your Baht to the renovations and receive an adorable intricate tag and hang them up to join in the artwork!